Fall Back… to Sleep!

 It’s all about routine

 Try to go to bed and wake up at a similar time each day.
 Our bodies thrive on routine!
 When you establish a getting-ready-for-bed routine, it signals your mind and body that you are done working and playing for the day—and ready to sleep.
-Your nighttime routine might look like putting on pajamas, brushing your teeth, and washing your face before snuggling into bed.
+Your nighttime routine might look like putting on pajamas, brushing your teeth, and washing your face before getting into bed.
 Whatever your personal routine, it’s important to stay consistent.

 Train your brain